Umuzi-org/ACN-syllabus/content/sql/shop-project/_index.md

 ## Files to submit & instructions for reviewer
 - YAML/yml file with container setup.
-- `src` directory with 4 SQL script files(a script to create a database, create tables, populate tables and one to query the database).
+- `src` directory with 4 SQL script files(a script to a database, create tables, populate tables and one to query the database).
 - A `.md` needs to be present in the repo where the learner has documented what information is in which table and how the tables and which keys link the records between tables.
 - The ID columns of the tables can either be TableName + ID or just ID, either is acceptable due to recent updates.